 "Finally, there is the overall synthetic tradition which is essential to the spirit and method of Indian philosophy," write Radhakrishnan and Moore.
 All of human creativity and knowledge is seen from this perspective of a synthetic outlook.
 "Religion and philosophy, knowledge and conduct, intuition and reason, man and nature, God and man, noumenon and phenomena, are all brought into harmony by the synthesizing tendency of the Indian mind."
 (Radhakrishnan and Moore, xxvii) Each philosopher, from age to age feels that they are commenting on a past text, or explaining it for the society of the time, when in fact, they are adding to the tradition and giving it a new direction, very much like the scientific tradition.
-It is perhaps of this feature, some philosophers use the term "Neo-Vedānta" to characterize the contributions of philosophers like Vivekananda, Aurobindo, and Radhakrishnan.
+It is perhaps because of this feature, some philosophers use the term "Neo-Vedānta" to characterize the contributions of philosophers like Vivekananda, Aurobindo, and Radhakrishnan.
+On the one hand, one could say that the message of Vedanta has always been eternal and that there is nothing new to say.
+From one perspective, this is true.
+Gandhi wrote that "I have nothing to teach the world.
+Truth and non-violence are as old as the hills."
+On the other hand, the eternal truths have to be applied and brought into the practical field.
+The process of interpreting these truths for the modern society must by its very definition be new.
+For Truth cannot be encompassed in a single definiton.
+Its infinite nature has manifold expressions and reveals to us worlds within worlds.